atsaswathi/atsaswathi/README.md

 ## 👋 Hi there, I'm Aswathi T S (she/her)

-🎯 I'm a passionate Data analysis and insights enthusiast with a strong foundation in market research, business analysis and consumer insights.
+🎯 I'm a passionate Data-driven analysis and insights enthusiast with a strong foundation in market research, business analysis and consumer insights.
 My academic and internship experiences have shaped my analytical thinking, problem-solving skills, and ability to draw meaningful narratives from data.

 🔍 I enjoy diving deep into research—whether it's quantitative analysis, primary surveys, or translating raw numbers into actionable insights.
 My goal is to bridge the gap between data and decision-making, contributing to marketing strategies that are both informed and impactful.